-There is a reoccurring event that keeps playing out on the streets and often on the television news of a person in a mental health crisis and the local law enforcement becomes involved.
-Some of these are good outcomes and some are tragic.
+There is a reoccurring event that keeps playing out on the streets, and often on the television news, of a person in a mental health crisis and the local law enforcement becomes involved.
+Some of these outcomes are good and some are tragic.
 Some make law enforcement responders heroes and others make them the defendants in civil litigation.
-There comes a time when you need to step back and view the issue from the 50,000 foot view, what are we doing correctly and where do we need to improve in our service delivery?
+There comes a time when you need to step back and view the issue from the 50,000-foot view.
+What are we doing correctly and where do we need to improve in our service delivery?
 Are we in law enforcement doing all we can do?

-Another trend that is emerging is the creation of multidisciplinary teams to respond to mental health crisis calls.
-The training of mental health professionals/para-professionals along with emergency medical and law enforcement for a team approach is one of the best practices we are seeing.
+Another emerging trend is the creation of multidisciplinary teams to respond to mental health crisis calls.
+The training of mental health professionals/para-professionals, along with emergency medical and law enforcement for a team approach, is one of the best practices we are seeing.
 These Crisis Intervention Team (CIT) programs are local initiatives designed to improve the way law enforcement and the community respond to people experiencing mental health crises.They are built on strong partnerships between law enforcement, mental health provider agencies and individuals and families affected by mental illness.

 I do not desire to see my law enforcement brothers and sisters respond to a situation where they do not have the best tools and skills made available to them any longer.
-Nor do I want to see a person having a mental crisis be misdiagnosed or improperly treated due to lack of training on our end.
+Nor do I want to see a person in the throes of a mental crisis be misdiagnosed or improperly treated due to lack of training on our end.
 Yes, there have been gaps in our responses in the past.
 There are current cases in litigation where training may have avoided a tragedy.
-Training is not the great salvation to this but it will assist in the understanding and proper service delivery.
+Training is not the great salvation in this matter, but it will assist in the understanding and proper service delivery.
 Today’s law enforcement leaders and supervisors must view this as an important topic requiring attention.
 The reduction of and total avoidance of liability exposure should make the naysayers sit up and pay attention.